smiletrl/smiletrl.github.io/content/post/golang-local-large-heap-allocated-variable.md

 +++
 author = "Rulin Tang"
-title = "How large is `large` to allocate a local variable in heap for Golang" date = "2021-03-16" description = "local large heap allocated variable in golang" featured = true
+title = "How large is large enough to allocate a local variable to heap in Golang" date = "2021-03-16" description = "local large heap allocated variable in golang" featured = true